As an English speaking French lawyer, Gregory HANSON frequently act as a Divorce Lawyer for English speaking clients.

 There are substantial cultural differences between Divorce Law in France and in Common Law countries notably when it comes to payment of compensation for loss of income due to divorce (“prestation compensatoire”) or liquidation of martial assets.

-Because I am English speaking French lawyer a major part of my work consists in explaining these differences before assisting clients during divorce litigation.
+Because Gregory HANSON is an English speaking French lawyer a major part of his work consists in explaining these differences before assisting clients during divorce litigation.

 Payment of compensation (“prestation compensatoire”)